forestgrape/coronavirus/index.md

 <p id="public-advice">-----</p>

 ## Public Advice, Suggestions and Thoughts
-Do NOT take Covid-19 lightly: it can be very serious in the short-term and whether there are possible long-term effects is unknown.
-But no reason to panic neither, unlike viruses we've got a mind, better communication and a superb body police called immune system.
+Do NOT take Covid-19 lightly: it can be serious in the short-term.
+Whether long-term effects can be caused is currently unknown, however not more likely than for other (corona)viruses causing common cold.
+But no reason to panic, unlike viruses we've got a mind, better communication and a superb body police called immune system.
 Time to act mindfully and work together.

 - The coronavirus transmission is best thought smoke-like.
 How smoke behaves we know, since we can smell it, unlike the viruses.
 Just smelling smoke is the theoretical possibility of infection.
 Being that exposed to smoke that the cloth start smelling , would correspond to a probability of a few percentages to get infected.
 Keeping the smoke model in mind makes it easier to detect and avoid risky situations: A neighbours candle won't harm through doors, but in a place with an indoor barbecue, smoke travels to the next floor.
 For Covid-19 this means: A single neighbour being infected is no risk, but in place with possibly many infected people e.g. a hospital treating Covid-19 patients, wearing a mask in _all_ rooms is important.